 Where can I find help for international students?
 Is there a section for my nationality?

 Information for international students can be found via our International Office website.

 The International Office has a your country section, where you can find information specifically for your nationality.

 Can I park my car on campus?

-Students who live in halls of residence or who have a term-time address within a radius of 15 miles of University Park or Jubilee Campuses are not eligible for a concessionary permit.
-Students based at Sutton Bonington are eligible for a concessionary parking permit (at 50% of the usual cost).
-Please contact Security for further information about parking at the University.
+Students who live in Halls of Residence or have a term time address within a radius of 15 miles of University Park or Jubilee Campus will not be eligible for a permit.

 How do I apply for an undergraduate course?